kubermatic/docs/content/kubeone/master/infrastructure/production_recommendations.en.md

 internal_api_lb = true
 ```

-In order to access your cluster later from outside, there is build-in HTTPS proxy tunnel in KubeOne.
+In order to access your cluster later from outside, there is built-in HTTPS proxy tunnel in KubeOne.

 ```bash
 kubeone proxy -t .